Kalwanyi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Printing out Hello, World using a bash script
-Printing out the confused smiley face using bash script incoporating escaping of special characters using \
+Printing out Hello, World using a bash script.
+Printing out the confused smiley face using bash script incoporating escaping of special characters using \ .
 Input Output Redirection sending the contents of a file psswd to 2-hellofile using cat and >